• Skip to primary navigation

 • Put olive oil into a heavy pan, I like to use my cast iron skillet.
 Be sure the pan is oven safe as you will put the pan directly into the oven after browning the pork chops.

-• Heat the pan and oil over a medium heat and brown the pork chops on both sides, about 3-4 minutes a side.
+• Heat the pan and oil over a medium heat and brown the pork chops on both sides, about 3-4 minutes a side until golden brown.
 Be sure and do it over medium heat so they don’t brown too quickly.

 browned pork chops in pan